-You can get a HD video of the 2012-2015 Tony Awards telecasts from 2012 to the present on iTunes and Amazon, including individual musical numbers.
+You can preview and purchase video of the recent Tony Awards telecasts from 2012 to the present on iTunes and Amazon, including individual musical numbers.
 Get direct links by year here.
-To watch highlights of past years' telecasts check out the multi-volume "Broadway's Lost Treasures" compilation, available on DVD, which contains classic moments from Tony broadcasts.
+To watch highlights of Tony Awards telecasts from previous decades, check out the multi-volume "Broadway's Lost Treasures" compilation, available on DVD, which contains classic moments from Tony broadcasts.
 "Broadway's Lost Treasures" is available from Amazon.com.

 The 2018 Tony Nominations Announcement, presented by IBM, will take place on May 1.
 Katharine McPhee and Leslie Odom, Jr. will reveal the list of names at 8:30am ET, live here at TonyAwards.com, and on our Facebook page.